 Conflicts, too, rage in many poor nations which largely tend to be ignored by the outside world.
 Caught up in the middle of them people can suffer unimaginable hell on earth as rampaging militias raid towns and villages at random killing anyone who opposes them and often raping the women and plundering food, clothing, money and weapons leaving nothing but devastated lives in their wake.

-But here, in these catastrophic situations, also lies danger for the West.
-For one country's war becomes another's asylum seekers, one country's illicit crop growing becomes another's drug problem, one country's terrorist threat becomes another's security problem and one country's excruciating poverty nurtures young economic migrants determined to access a better life in the West - at any cost.
+But here, in these catastrophic situations, also lies danger for the North.
+For one country's war becomes another's asylum seekers, one country's illicit crop growing becomes another's drug problem, one country's terrorist threat becomes another's security problem and one country's excruciating poverty nurtures young economic migrants determined to access a better life in a rich country - at any cost.

 means that all the world's nations are affected in one way or another